ray-hc/obsidian-fancy-extractor/README.md

-# Fancy Extracter Plugin for Obsidian
+# Fancy Extractor Plugin for Obsidian

 This Obsidian plugin allows you to extract notes to a subdirectory of the current folder, similiar to how attachments can be created.